Blosberg/Nanopore_data_processing/README.md

 ---

-This pipeline processes raw nanopore data (e.g. from the minION device) and runs parallel processing pipelines for base-called data, as well as raw current.
+This package processes raw nanopore data (e.g. from the minION device) in parallel tracks for base-called sequences, as well as raw current.
 It aligns reads in bam and GRangeslist format, and profiles current data along regions of interest.

 Two examples of figures output by the pipeline are provided below.
 The first figure shows current profile over a genomic region of interest, while the second shows systematic deviation of such currents from the expected normal distribution of current profiles predicted by sequence alone.